-2. Basis for opinion
+Basis for opinion

 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.

-We are independent of the group and the parent company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard as applied to listed entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Group in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed entities, and we have fulfilled our ethical responsibilities in accordance with those requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-3. Material uncertainty related to going concern
+Material uncertainty related to going concern